jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 __Linux Makes You Rich__

   As the 1990's went along we began to see established companies adopting and using Linux, as well as the rise of commercial Linux companies.
-Of all the companies that started at that time RedHat Linux is and was the most successful.
+Of all the companies that started at that time Red Hat Linux is and was the most successful.
 Most of all of the Linux distributions started pre-2003 no longer exist or are not commercially viable.
-To illustrate this, today (August 10th 2015) RedHat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "RedHat Market Cap")
+To illustrate this, today (August 10th 2015) Red Hat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "Red Hat Market Cap")

-### The Rise of Commercial Linux and Modern Linux Distros
+## The Rise of Commercial Linux and Modern Linux Distros

   As the nature of Linux grew and corporations became more involved in kernel development, the value proposition of Linux began to grow as well.
 The combination of the Linux kernel and the GNU tools, plus GUI tools became known a Linux distribution - which anyone could freely make.
 This became known as a Linux *distro.* Another term to be aware of is a there are different flavors, derivatives, or spins of Linux Distributions.

-  After almost 20 years of Linux we can think of the distributions mainly hailing from two distinct families: Debian and RedHat.
+  After almost 20 years of Linux we can think of the distributions mainly hailing from two distinct families: Debian and Red Hat.
 There are many other quality distributions of Linux that I don't want to leave out or paint in a bad light.
 For the purposes of this book I will focus on the two main distributions.
 You can find almost all known Linux distributions at [http://distrowatch.com](http://distrowatch.com/ "Distro Watch")

    *  [Slackware](http://www.slackware.com/info/ "Slackware")
    *  [Gentoo Linux](https://www.gentoo.org/get-started/about/ "Gentoo Linux")